morungos/morungos.github.io/_posts/2025-08-17-management.md

 has missed the point -- and likely whoever was using it was not even aware of the point -- so they were unable to correct it.

-### 4. Management by information overload
+### 4. Management by proxy and information overload

 In this case, the effect was to establish a novel form of micromanagement, effectively by proxy.
 Now, I know the person and like them and trust them -- and I am certain it was not due to a lack of confidence in the team.
-But I believe there was a need to feel fully engaged in the development process, and generative AI enabled that.
+But I believe there was a need for them to feel fully engaged in the development process, and generative AI enabled that.

 The problem is that there's a new asymmetry: it is very much faster to *create*